 |CodeMirror js||For browser-based SQL editing with text highlighting.|

 |jQuery js||AJAX, plus misc JS goodness.
 (Also jq plugins Block UI and Cookie).|

 |html-query-plan js||XSLT for building rich query plans for SQL Server.|

 |PostgreSQL db||Among others, of course, but PG is the central database host for this platform.|

 |Maven devops||Dependency management, backend build automation.|

 This list doesn't include the stacks used to run the database engines.
 Those are pretty standard installs of the various products.
-For example, I'm running a Windows 2008 VPS running SQL Server 2014 and Oracle, and various Ubuntu VPS instances running the others.
+For example, I'm running a Windows 2008 VPS running SQL Server 2014 and Oracle, and various Docker images running the others.